Muxthafa/YMatterSyncDemo/src/components/Rectangle_demo/Rectangle_demo.md

 title: Style Guide
 description: JavaScript/TypeScript styleguide.
 date: 2021-05-06
-tags: ['kibana', 'onboarding', 'dev', 'styleguide', 'typescript', 'javascript']
+tags: ['kibana2', 'onboarding', 'dev', 'styleguide', 'typescript', 'javascript']
 ---

 This guide applies to all development within the Kibana project and is